 In this post, we’ve reviewed the 5 best road bikes under $200, along with a comprehensive guide to help you make an informed decision.

 - 1 Best 200 Dollar Road Bikes Reviews

 Best 200 Dollar Road Bikes Reviews

 If you’re looking for an affordable road bike that comes with 85% assembled parts, this is a good bet.
-The Bikes EURXC550 21 Speed Road Bike is equipped with a 21-speed shifting system and dual disc brake that guarantees you excellent stopping power regardless of the cycling surface.
+The EURXC550 21 Speed Road Bike is equipped with a 21-speed shifting system and dual disc brake that guarantees you excellent stopping power regardless of the cycling surface.
 This bike has a steel frame that gives a perfect balance of sturdiness and weight.
-Additionally, the seat and the handlebars are designed to provide a comfortable riding position and best posture.
+Additionally, the seat and the handlebars are designed to provide a comfortable riding position and the best posture.

 - Steel frame

 - 21-speed Shimano shifting system

 - 26-inch aluminum rims

 - Durable and versatile